howtographql/howtographql/content/frontend/react-urql/3-mutations-creating-links.md

 - **Description**: `The best learning resource for GraphQL`
 - **URL**: `www.howtographql.com`

-Then submit.
+Then submit!
 You won't get any visual feedback in the UI apart from the button switching to its disabled state, but let's see if the query actually worked by checking the current list of links in a Playground.

 You can open a Playground again by navigating to `http://localhost:4000` in your browser.
 Then send the following query: